aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ## Introduction

-This example includes and describes all the AVD files used to build a Layer 2 Leaf Spine (L2LS) Fabric with the following nodes:
+This example includes and describes all the AVD files used to build a Layer 2 Leaf Spine (L2LS) fabric with the following nodes:

 - Two spine nodes
 - Four leaf nodes